ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 ### What IBM's doing for you

-By using Kubernetes clusters with IBM Container Service, you get the following benefits:
+By using Kubernetes clusters with {{site.data.keyword.containerlong_notm}}, you get the following benefits:

 - Multiple data centers where you can deploy your clusters.
 - Support for ingress and load balancer networking options.